-Balboa Park is not just a park, but a mini-city with 17 museums, gardens, playgrounds, zoos and much more.
+Balboa Park is not just a park, but a mini-city with 17 museums, gardens, playgrounds, zoos, and much more.
 The New Children’s Museum is one of them with interesting exhibits and activities to keeps kids engaged.
 San Diego zoo is also located in Balboa Park.

 When we are talking about the long coastline, then how can we miss the sandy beaches and a relaxing family day.

+Seattle remains one of the most beautiful cities in the US.
 When visiting Seattle with our kids, we love love LOVE staying near the Seattle Center.
 It’s a beautifully designed massive area with tons of green space, walking trails, and so many fun things to do!
 Hyatt House at Seattle Center is perfect for families with affordable suites, including a full kitchen in a great location, just steps away from the heart of the Seattle Center.